 Big Mine Run Geyser

 Big Mine Run Geyser is unique to the east coast of the USA.
 Some of the oldest abandoned mines from the 1930s were overtaken by water.
-Eventually, the pressure was so intense that the overflowing water found nowhere to go but out an old ventilation shaft.
-To this day, water still flows and spouts at diverse moments and with various pressures, according to natural conditions.
+Eventually, the pressure was so intense that the overflowing water found nowhere to go but out of an old ventilation shaft.
+Water still flows and spouts at diverse moments and with various pressures according to natural conditions.

 The only geyser in the state of Pennsylvania is caused by pressure from an abandoned coal mine outside of the ghost town Centralia.